HyperPotter: Spell the Charm of High-Order Interactions in Audio Deepfake Detection: Experiments

 \subsection{Generalization Performance}

-\paragraph{Comparison with SOTAs.} To ensure a fair comparison, we evaluate HyperPotter against current SOTA models with comparable model sizes (approximately 300M-400M parameters).
+\textbf{Comparison with SOTAs.} To ensure a fair comparison, we evaluate HyperPotter against current SOTA models with comparable model sizes (approximately 300M-400M parameters).
 We also retrain the baseline model, Wav2Vec2-AASIST, under the same training settings as HyperPotter to assess the performance gains accurately.
 The EER and F1-score results are shown in Table~\ref{tab:eer_results} and Table~\ref{tab:macro_f1_results}.
 HyperPotter achieves the best EER on several challenging datasets, including In-the-Wild (5.72\%), ASVspoof2021 DF (1.78\%), FoR (3.89\%), and ADD2022 Track3 (11.31\%).
 These datasets represent diverse speakers, varied spoofing attacks, and challenging real-world, cross-lingual conditions.
 On the remaining datasets, HyperPotter also demonstrates competitive performance.
 With only 0.03M additional parameters, HyperPotter outperforms the baseline on most datasets.
 Moderate performance degradation is observed on the 2021LA and ASVspoof5 datasets, where speech samples are heavily affected by diverse codec-based compression and transmission processes.
 We hypothesize that such distortions act as ``masks" that obscure high-order interdependences across the temporal and spectral domains.
 To enhance HyperPotter under severe channel interference, we explore different codec augmentation strategies, with results shown in Table~\ref{tab:aug_results}.

-Overall, these results suggest that while severe channel interference can mask high-order relational structures, HyperPotter excels in scenarios where speech signals maintain structural integrity—even amidst the complexity of diverse spoofing algorithms and multiple speakers.
+Overall, these results suggest that while severe channel interference can mask high-order relational structures, HyperPotter excels in scenarios where speech signals maintain structural integrity.
 This distinctive specialization positions HyperPotter as a critical “specialist” in modern anti-spoofing ecosystems.
 Such a role aligns well with the ongoing shift in practical ADD systems toward ensemble or Multi-Expert (MoE) frameworks for diverse deployment conditions.